MeteoSwiss/publication-opendata/README.md

 # OGD@MeteoSwiss - Open Government Data

 > **This is work in progress.** <br>
-> Jump directly to the overview of [which data types are to be made available as Open Data](https://github.com/MeteoSwiss/publication-opendata/tree/master#21-general-information-and-status-of-clarifications).
+> 1. Jump directly to the overview of [which data types are to be made available as Open Data](https://github.com/MeteoSwiss/publication-opendata/tree/master#21-overview-of-data-types-to-be-made-available-as-open-data).
+> 2. Jump directly to the [questions on which we are asking the Open Data user community for feedback](https://github.com/MeteoSwiss/publication-opendata/tree/master#22-questions-to-the-open-data-user-community).

 ## Table of contents